-The unmistakable feature of this delicacy is the sweet broth encased in the thin, chewy exterior of xiao long bao.
+The unmistakable feature of this delicacy is the sweet broth encased in the thin, chewy exterior.
 Other dumplings with juicy fillings may exist, but nothing compares to the soup’s sweetness inside this delicious food that begins with “X”.

 From a dish from a little hamlet in Shanghai called Nanxiang, it’s grown famous worldwide for its distinctiveness and deliciousness.
 If you’re a gourmet, you won’t want to miss these delights.